-Financial Planners should have Integrity
+1. Financial Planners Should Have Integrity

 CERTIFIED FINANCIAL PLANNERS™, for instance, are required by the CFP® Board to adhere to certain rules of conduct and ethical standards, which are constantly being updated to match the pace of business and innovation.
-If a CFP® violates those standards, he or she is subject to disciplinary action that can include permanent revocation of your CFP® status.
+If a CFP® violates those standards, he or she is subject to disciplinary action that can include permanent revocation of their CFP® status.

-Financial Planners should have Situational Awareness
+2. Financial Planners Should Have Situational Awareness

-Financial Planners should have Robust Financial Knowledge
+3. Financial Planners Should Have Robust Financial Knowledge

-Financial Planners should be Experienced
+4. Financial Planners Should be Experienced

-While it’s important to understand the various individual qualities that your financial planner should bring to the table, it’s just as important to understand that the best financial planners don’t act alone.
+While it’s important to understand the various individual qualities that your financial planner should bring to the table, it’s just as important to remember that the best financial planners don’t act alone.
 Your financial picture is complex, and as good as any one person can be, you will get the best bang for your buck with a team of financial professionals at your disposal.